 Now, before you worry that I’m going to get all anti-augmentation, let me put your mind at rest.
 Your body is your business.
 And, in my opinion, you are free to insert/implant/pierce/tattoo/change any part you feel the need to.
 So long as you’re safe.
 And it’s that safety, or lack thereof where breast implants are concerned, that has me, well, concerned.

-Boob jobs – Augmented Reality
+Breast Implants Problems – Augmented Reality

 If you’ve had breast augmentation and have been feeling under the weather for a while, the answer to what’s going on could literally be under your nose.
 Yup, as you’ve probably already guessed, enhancing your breasts can massively reduce your wellbeing.
 You’d think that, as boob jobs have existed since the late 19th century, they’d be well studied and super-safe in 2021.
 But if you read my piece on women’s medicine earlier this month, you’ll be completely unsurprised to learn that precisely zero research went into the safety of sticking things into our boobs.